 The number of DDoS attacks increases every year.

-DDoS attacks increased by 55% between January 2020 and March 2021 according to a study by F5 Labs, and there were more than 10 million DDoS attacks recorded in 2020 according to cybersecurity firm Netscout.
+DDoS attacks increased by 150% from 2021 to 2022, according to a study by Radware, and that figure is 220% in the Americas.
+There were more than 13 million DDoS attacks recorded in 2022, according to cybersecurity firm Netscout.

 If you have a WordPress website, then that’s concerning.